4 Ways to Increase Your Average Order Value on WooCommerce

 To illustrate this point, here’s Storm Creek sharing which products other users viewed.
 This is a great technique to get users interested in other products.

 You don’t need to limit yourself to sharing what others viewed.
 You can provide recommendations based on your own business priorities.
-For example, Minnesota Hip retailer, PIFF MPLS, used the phrase “You may also like” when suggesting more products for your customers.
+For example, Hip retailer, PIFF MPLS, used the phrase “You may also like” when suggesting more products for your customers.

 2. Up-sell or cross-sell complementary products in your checkout flow